microsoft/vscode-docs/docs/extensions/webview.md

 DateApproved: 4/5/2018
 MetaDescription: Using the Webview Api to create fully customizable views within VS Code
 ---
 # VS Code Webview API

-The webview API allows extensions to create fully customizable views within VS Code.
-The built-in markdown extension for example uses webviews to render markdown previews.
+The webview API allows extensions to create fully customizable views within Visual Studio Code.
+The built-in Markdown extension for example uses webviews to render Markdown previews.
 Webviews can also be used to build complex user interfaces beyond what VS Code's native APIs supports.

-Think of a webview as an iframe within VS Code that your extension controls.
-A webview can render almost any html content in this frame, and it communicate with extensions using message passing.
+Think of a webview as an `iframe` within VS Code that your extension controls.
+A webview can render almost any HTML content in this frame, and it communicate with extensions using message passing.
 This freedom makes webview incredibly powerful, and opens up a whole new range of extension possibilities.

 ## Should I use a Webview?